-Our experienced criminal defense lawyers at the Law Offices of Leifert & Leifert have represented numerous individuals fighting criminal charges of a wide variety, including and especially charges of aggravated battery, outlined by Florida State Statute 784.045.
+Our experienced Ft Lauderdale assault lawyers at the Law Offices of Leifert & Leifert have represented numerous individuals fighting criminal charges of a wide variety, including and especially charges of aggravated battery, outlined by Florida State Statute 784.045.

 The statute details that someone is guilty of having committed aggravated battery if they have, in committing battery (i.e., in actually or intentionally touching or striking another person against the will of said person or intentionally causing bodily harm to said person) intentionally or knowingly caused great bodily harm, permanent disability or permanent disfigurement, or if they have used a deadly weapon in the commission of the crime.
 Furthermore, according to the statute, a person is thought to have committed aggravated battery if the person who was the victim of the battery was pregnant at the time of the offense and the offender knew or should have known that the victim was pregnant.
 This charge is taken extremely seriously by prosecutors and judges and as such warrants the attention of a Ft Lauderdale aggravated assault attorney.

 As for the second criterion, let’s say that in committing battery, someone uses a deadly weapon (such as a knife, firearm, or any other object that can reasonably cause the victim in the attack to die).
 In this case, the charge would likely be elevated to that of aggravated battery rather than simply battery, given the use of the deadly weapon.
 Keep in mind that if someone has used a firearm in the commission of the crime of aggravated battery, they face a minimum prison sentence of 10 years and should, therefore, consult with a Ft Lauderdale aggravated assault lawyer immediatly.

 In terms of penalties, if you’re charged with aggravated battery, a second-degree felony, you face up 15 years in prison and/or $10,000 in fines if convicted.
 However, if you’re charged with another felony in conjunction with aggravated battery, and you committed aggravated battery during the commission of the other felony, the other felony shall be reclassified (i.e., if it was a third-degree felony, it will become a second-degree felony; if it was a second-degree felony, it will become a first-degree felony; and if it was a first-degree felony, it will become a life felony.)

-Having practiced criminal defense law for decades, and having served as local prosecutors for years before that, our Palm Beach and Broward County criminal defense attorneys have learned the skills necessary to successfully defend individuals against charges of aggravated battery.
+Having practiced criminal defense law for decades, and having served as local prosecutors for years before that, our Ft Lauderdale aggravated assault attorneys have learned the skills necessary to successfully defend individuals against charges of aggravated battery.
 We know what to look for in the case and what to highlight; we know what strategies work and which don’t.
-If you’ve been arrested for or charged with aggravated battery in Palm Beach, Broward or Miami-Dade County, contact us for a free consultation by calling 1-888-5-DEFEND (1-888-533-3363).